NJUNLP/pydec/docs/understanding-composition.md

 We have implemented some common operations on Compositions, including arithmetic, linear algebra, matrix manipulation (transposing, indexing, slicing).

-Most of the operations are the same as tensor operations, and a convenient expression to understand is that performing one operation on a composition is equivalent to performing the same operation for all components of the composition, including the residual component.
-More details about the operations can be found [here](math-operators.md).
+Most of the operations are the same as tensor operations, and a rough way to understand is that performing one operation on a composition is equivalent to performing the same operation for all components of the composition, including the residual component.

 Example:
 ```python